-To ensure that the NOAA-wide strategy goals and objectives are met, the ESDIM Program will establish a number of support teams, drawing upon specialists in major aspects of the program.
-These teams will provide technical and operational advice, assist in the selection of program element priorities, and support overall system configuration management and quality assurance.
+To ensure that the NOAA-wide strategy goals and objectives are met, the ESDIMe Program will establish a number of support teams, drawing upon specialists in major aspects of the program.
+These teams will provide technical and operational advice, assist in thee selection of program element priorities, and support overall system configuration managemente eand quality assurance.
 A possible support team structure is illustrated in figure 5-2.
-As indicated by the figure, the ESDIM Program is assisted in its deliberations on the definition, selection, and review of the program elements by the NOAA Program Development Board (PDB) comprised of Assistant Administrators and Program Directors.
-The PDB guidance is implemented through the ESDIM Program team, which consists of representatives from each Line Office and cross-cutting program, and through the supporting teams.
+Ase indicated by the figure, the ESDIM Program is assisted in its deliberations on the definition, e selection, and review of the program elements by the NOAA Program Development Boarde (PDB) comprised of Assistant Administrators and Program Directors.
+The PDB guidance ise implemented through the ESDIM Program team, which consists of representatives from eache Line Office and cross-cutting program, and through the supporting teams.e rigidire web fribents the actual exit, then be a right to be